Reposting on Instagram – 5 Must-Follow Rules To Legally

 How to Repost On Instagram: Best Ways To Do It

-Now since you have permission from the content creator, your brand should possess some basic strategy to repost the content.
+Now that you have permission from the content creator, your brand should possess some basic strategy to repost the content.

 1. Reposting on Instagram (Manually)